 In many countries policy response to this kind of study has been to reconstruct curricula to offer mathematics through contextual problems and exploration, and in which groupwork, self direction and discussion figure centrally.
 For example, this approach is valued highly in the English curriculum for secondary mathematics (QCA 2008).
 It has informed its key ideas: competence, creativity, application and critical understanding, and its approach to engaging all learners in mathematics (QCDA 2009).

 These typical responses draw on the socio-cultural nature of classrooms, the power of dialogue to develop thinking, and educational aims such as problem-solving, adaptability and critical citizenship.
-However, these foci cannot on their own alter the ways in which learners approach mathematical problems.
+However, while these responses are important for learners to view mathematics as an arena for shared human communicative endeavour, and thus to aid learning, these foci cannot on their own alter the ways in which learners approach mathematical problems.
+In the next section I shall show what changes of reasoning are necessary to support learning in higher mathematics.
+In the following sections I shall describe how these changes are compatible with adolescent changes of thinking.
+Critical shifts towards abstraction do not have to be experienced as reduced algorithms or elitist mysteries – sources of disaffection described by Nardi and Seward (2003) - nor do they have to be avoided in attempts to improve the accessibility of mathematics.

-Problems in higher mathematics
+Shifts in higher mathematics

-Diagnostic studies show consistently that the areas of mathematics which cause problems for the majority of 14 year olds relate to:
+Diagnostic studies (e.g. Hart 1981; Ryan and Williams 2007, appendix 1; Foxman, Martini, Tuson and Cresswell 1980) show consistently that the aspectsof mathematics which cause problems for the majority of 14 year olds relate to:

 the need to make shifts of perception and interpretation, such as seeing fractions as objects rather than as a pair of integers,